Srprsr/OSSIM_Kullanim_Kilavuzu/README.md

 #WHAT IS OSSIM?
 OSSIM is a distribution of open source products that are integrated to provide an infrastructure for security monitoring.

+OSSIM is a unified platform which is providing the essential security capabilities.
+Many proven open source security software's are built into the OSSIM platform.
+It continues to be the fastest way to make the first steps towards unified security visibility.

+OSSIM platform support following open source software's/plugins:

+> *Apache
+> *IIS
+> *> *Syslog
+> *Ossec
+> *Snare
+> *Snort
+> *OpenVAS
+> *Nessus
+> *Nagios
+> *Ntop
+> *Nmap

 Its objective is to provide a framework for centralizing, organizing, and improving detection and display for monitoring security events within the organization.
 Our system will include the following monitoring tools: